 When to go?

 The most popular months for the trek are September and October, followed by March and April.
-I personally went in late January and I was very happy with the choice, as the trail was almost empty, and the locals were very happy to see tourist.
+I personally went in late January and I was very happy with the choice, as the trail was almost empty, and the locals were very happy to see tourists.
 I imagine that the feeling is much different in the busy season, however trekking in winter has a risk of being snowed in and having to wait for a couple of days for the conditions to improve (I did not experience any snow).

 Should I hire a guide?